johnjansen/buffkit/README.md

 </div>

-> **⚠️ WARNING: EARLY DEVELOPMENT - NOT READY FOR USE**
+> **⚠️ ALPHA STATUS - v0.1.0-alpha**
 >
-> This project is in very early development and is **NOT FUNCTIONAL** yet.
-The API is unstable, features are incomplete, and breaking changes will occur frequently.
-Do not use this in any production or serious development work.
+> This project is in alpha.
+Core features are functional but the API may still change.
+Missing pieces:
+> - Grift/CLI tasks for migrations and jobs
+> - Some migration SQL files
+> - Production deployment guides
 >
-> This README documents the intended design and API, not the current implementation.
+> Most features documented below are implemented and working.

 An opinionated SSR-first stack for Buffalo (Go) that brings Rails-like batteries to server-rendered applications — without the bloat.